 - UT Exchange & Fee-Paying Students will need to buy the UT Student Health Insurance plan.
 If you are currently covered under a policy from your home country, you may request to waive the UT Heath Insurance plan charge.
 If your request is denied, you will be required to purchase the UT Student Health Insurance plan.

-The Center for International Education does not manage insurance policies at the University of Tennessee, Knoxville.
+The Center for Global Engagement does not manage insurance policies at the University of Tennessee, Knoxville.

 Student Health Services